ivotron/popper2-paper/paper/paper.md

    the job concurrently, the number of CPUs to allocate to each task, the worker nodes to use, etc. as shown in @Lst:slurm.

-The configuration is orthogonal to the workflow and is meant to provide environment-specific options to allow running the same workflow in different environments.
+The configuration files are orthogonal to the workflow and are only meant to provide environment-specific options to allow running the same workflow in different environments.
 It can be seen that with few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local